 THE FAST AND THE FURIOUS also contains plenty of foul language, brief nudity and a shot where two women kiss passionately at a party.
 Like the other examples of objectionable content in this movie, these things encourage immoral imitative behavior among young people.
 Concerned parents should therefore be extremely wary.

+In THE FAST AND THE FURIOUS, Paul Walker plays Brian, a young undercover policeman investigating a series of truck hijackings.
+The investigation leads him to the illegal world of high-performance street racing.
+He joins this subculture by getting chummy with the sister of one of his prime suspects, Dominic, played by the charismatic Vin Diesel, the star of last year’s science fiction monster movie, PITCH BLACK.
+Brian, however, begins to bond not only with Mia but also with Dominic, a prime suspect in the hijackings.
+As the pressure to wrap up the hijacking case intensifies, Brian must decide where his loyalties lie and what his limits are.
 Despite some minor redemptive elements, THE FAST AND THE FURIOUS condones, if not glamorizes, reckless, dangerous driving and casual premarital sexuality.
 Although slickly photographed, it also has an over-complicated, formulaic, hokey script.
 Furthermore, Paul Walker’s acting fails to match Vin Diesel’s intensity.
 THE FAST AND THE FURIOUS also contains plenty of foul language, brief nudity and a shot where two women kiss passionately.
 Like the other examples of objectionable content, these things encourage immoral imitative behavior among young people.
 Concerned parents should therefore be extremely wary.